chantastic/sites/chan.dev-astro/src/content/posts/adrs.md

 <!--
 Some follow up:
-- On the power of making a decision (most productive time at work coming from a mandate: "just use Rails")
+- On the power of making a decision (most productive time at work coming from a manpublishDate: "just use Rails")
 - Doc on ADR tools
 -->